 In 2012, a small group of preservationists stood before the hollowed-out shell of the unique and historic 1873 Forest Grove School No. 5.
 In the shadow of the gray, windowless, sagging structure they decided it could, and should, be saved.

 Resurrecting Forest Grove is partially funded by a grant from Humanities Iowa, and the The National Endowment for the Humanities.
-The fiscal sponsor for the documentary project is The Moline Foundation.
+The fiscal sponsor for the documentary project was The Moline Foundation.

-Resurrecting Forest Grove is slated for release in 2022.
+Resurrecting Forest Grove is slated for release in 2023 for the 150th anniversary of the school!